 At Brown, you have the opportunity to study abroad through a traditional program or you may participate in a travel experience embedded in your coursework.
-The Office of International Programs sends approximately 600 students annually to programs in 14 countries at 53 different institutions, while the Global Experiential Learning and Teaching (GELT) grant program provides funds for advanced undergraduate seminars that include an international travel component.
+Brown sends approximately 500 students annually to programs in 45 countries during the fall and spring semester, while the Brown faculty-led courses, supported by the Office of Global Engagement and the College, are advanced undergraduate seminars that include an international travel component during the winter and summer sessions.

 The College